-2. Even I can see that a FIFTEEN foot-tall mirror may be too large for our house.
+2. a FIFTEEN-foot-tall mirror is far too large for our house.

-But a few weeks later, I saw it again… and the primordial-mirror-troll that lives in my head said: you should find out what that is.
+But a few weeks later, I saw it again… and the primordial-mirror-troll who lives in my head said— you should find out what that is.

 A. Paul’s head will explode.

-B. How could I get a 15 FOOT mirror into the house?
+B. How would I get a 15 FOOT mirror into the house?

-And the mirror-troll said— What if it’s fancy?
-Why are you slacking off?
+And the mirror-troll said— what if it’s fancy?

 So I emailed the guy.

 Did you read it closely?